Software Assurance Planning Services retirement

 After a customer assigns a voucher to your company in the Volume Licensing Service Center (VLSC), the customer receives an email that includes the voucher ID.
 The customer needs to forward this email to you so that you have the information you need to reserve the voucher.

 When you have the voucher details, you can reserve the voucher and schedule the planning engagement.
-See step 5 of the workflow for detailed guidance about how to do this within the Partner Center dashboard.
+For detailed steps, see step 5 of the workflow.

 Complete engagement and provide deliverables to your customer (existing partners)